 “It cost you $50 for the labor, $9,950 to know where to hit the engine.”

-Our work isn’t time sensitive, it’s expertise sensitive.
-When you start thinking in terms of value provided it’s much easier to set a price that reflects the true value to the client, even if it only takes you five minutes.
+Our work isn’t time-sensitive—it’s expertise-sensitive.
+When you start thinking in terms of value provided it’s much easier to set a price that reflects the actual value to the client, even if it only takes you five minutes.

-Let’s take litigation, for example, as that’s probably the area people think is the hardest area to produce flat fee arrangements.
+For example, let’s take litigation, as that’s probably the area people think is the most challenging area to produce flat fee arrangements.

-Assuming you’ve done the type of case presented to you before (business dispute, personal injury, divorce, bankruptcy, etc.) and you have a good idea what’s going to be involved, one way to set the fee is assign one big fee and set out everything it entails.
+Let’s assume you’ve done the type of case presented to you before (business dispute, personal injury, divorce, bankruptcy, etc.) and you’re aware of the resources involved.
+One way to set the fee is to assign one all-encompassing fee and set out everything the work entails.

-You might, for example, propose a $50,000 fee that includes up to 5 depositions, 1 motion for summary judgment, and one trial, with the understanding that if the scope is increased the fee is increased.
+For example, you might propose a $50,000 fee that includes up to five depositions, one motion for summary judgment, and one trial.
+With that understanding, the scope will have to increase and so will the fee.

-You could also a la carte the case.
-A deposition is going to cost $1500.
-Motion for summary judgment is going to cost $7500.
+You can also offer an a-la-carte option.
+A deposition is going to cost $1,500.
+Motion for summary judgment is going to cost $7,500.
 And on and on.

-The key to protecting your downside is to be cognizant of scope creep, when the work begins to get outside of the agreement, and either stop that work or execute a change order to incorporate the new work.
+The key to protecting your downside is to be aware of scope creep.
+Think about what the tripwire might be to identify when the work begins to get outside the agreement.
+If this happens, either stop that work or execute a change order to incorporate the additional labor required.

 3. Do what’s necessary, and no more

-I don’t care who you are, if you tell me you haven’t padded the billable hours on a case from time to time, you are lying.
+I don’t care who you are—if you tell me you haven’t padded the billable hours on a case from time to time, you’re lying.

-The great thing about flat fee agreements is that it allows you to eliminate the fluff and just do what’s necessary to get the job done.
+The great thing about flat fee agreements is that it allows you to eliminate the fluff and only do what’s necessary to get the job done.

 Already have a motion for summary judgment with very similar issues in your form bank?
 Use it to write your new motion and save yourself four hours.